Wrongful Termination and Medical Leave Laws

 With an experienced attorney at your side, your chances of recovering a settlement may be higher.
 You may be entitled to lose wages, lost benefits, punitive damages, and attorney’s fees.

 Proving wrongful termination is a complicated matter.
 Normally an unlawful termination case can incorporate federal, state, and even local law.
-The Glendale personal injury lawyers at Yarian & Associates, APC are also experienced in employment law and wrongful termination.
+The Burbank personal injury lawyers at Yarian & Associates, APC are also experienced in employment law and wrongful termination.

 Our attorneys are practiced in litigation and treat our clients with compassion.
 Call us at (844)291-1911 or contact us on our website to see what we can do for you.